 In 2019, Element formed an internal Sustainability Committee and a Factory Energy Committee.
 Both committees identify and implement energy-saving projects to help reduce our carbon footprint both at our South Carolina factory and throughout the supply chain.
 One of our first actions was to replace six propane-powered forklifts with more energy-efficient battery-operated units.
 This project will result in an estimated reduction in greenhouse gas emissions of nearly 80 metric tons of CO2e per year.

 To aid in the safe disposal of televisions and monitors, we are proud to offer free mail-in and drop off options for our customers in the following states:

-For more information about our recycling programs in these states, please visit www.thinkdynamic.com/mailback.
+For more information about our recycling programs in these states, please visit http://www.thinkdynamic.com/mailback.

 **As part of Virginia’s Computer Recovery and Recycling Act, manufacturers are required to post annual recycling performance and compliance assurance reports on their websites.
 Element’s annual report is provided in the link.

-For a full list of laws, regulations, and programs covering electronic recycling, go to www.recyclenation.com/state-guidelines/.
+For a full list of laws, regulations, and programs covering electronic recycling, go to http://www.recyclenation.com/state-guidelines/.